drips-network/docs/docs/for-developers/technical-overview.md

 <i>Code for the Dripps webapp can be found in the <a href="https://github.com/radicle-dev/drips-app">Drips-App</a> repository.</i>

 The Dripps webapp is a static web application written in HTML, CSS and Javascript.
 In this case, static means that the app does not have any dependencies on the server that delivers it, so that if users wish they can download and run the app on a local webserver (and verify all of the code).

-However, for ease of use, a copy of the Drips webapp is also available at <a href="https://drips.radicle.xyz">drips.radicle.xyz</a>
+However, for ease of use, a copy of the Drips webapp is also available at <a href="https://drips.network">drips.network</a>

 The Drips webapp interacts directly with Ethereum (via Infura), as well as IPFS (via Piñata pinning servers) and The Graph nodes to query graphQL.

 ## The Radicle/Drips GraphQL Subgraph

-<i>Code for the Radicle/Drips subgraph can be found in the <a href="https://github.com/radicle-dev/radicle-subgraph">Radicle-Subgraph</a> repository.</i>
+<i>Code for the Radicle/Drips subgraph can be found in the <a href="https://github.com/radicle-dev/drips-subgraph">Drips Subgraph</a> repository.</i>

-Drips utilizes a graphQL "subgraph" that contains indexed Ethereum data for efficient qurying based on <a href="https://thegraph.com/">The Graph's</a> prootcol.
-For simplicity of curation/indexing, the drips subgraph is part of the same subgraph that is used by Radicle orgs.
+Drips utilizes a graphQL "subgraph" that contains indexed Ethereum data for efficient querying based on <a href="https://thegraph.com/">The Graph's</a> protocol.
+For simplicity of curation/indexing, the drips subgraph is part of the same subgraph that is used by Radicle Orgs.

-For Drips, the subgraph is used solely by the Drips Webapp to allow for efficient calcualtion of historical values, summary statistics and for queries that scope over multiple Communities or Users at oncee.
+For Drips, the subgraph is used solely by the Drips Webapp to allow for efficient calculation of historical values, summary statistics and for queries that scope over multiple Communities or Users at once.

 ## IPFS and Piñata